|Country:||United States of America (USA)|

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||0.8-3.2 mL2mL avg|

 Some hops just taste better together.
-We agree, so we recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
-We found that Citra, Amarillo, Centennial, Mosaic, Chinook & Cascade hops are commonly used alongside the Simcoe hop, although many others have also been seen with it.
+We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
+We found that Citra, Amarillo, Centennial, Mosaic, Chinook & Cascade hops are commonly used alongside the Simcoe hop.
+This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 6 hops that are used with Simcoe: